 There are many possibilities and opportunities for builders and construction companies to be invited for new bids.
 The federal government is looking for all types of construction companies to bid on their construction projects.
 Many of the projects require having participation from small business, local contractors, minority contractors, and tribal firms among others.
 But how do you get into that kind of business?

 We will present some of the most common resources used in the construction industry to get bids, request for proposals and request for qualification for several of opportunities waiting for you.
 The majority of the projects go out to bids starting on June through September when the fiscal year comes to an end.

-If you are starting a new company or haven’t done the IRS registration, you must enlist and get an employee identification number (EIN, Federal ID Number), this is a requirement if you want to bid on federal or government projects.
+If you are starting a new company or haven’t done the IRS registration, you must enlist and get an employer identification number (EIN, Federal ID Number), this is a requirement if you want to bid on federal or government projects.